opendocsg/slw-judgments-backfill/2017_SGHC_288/report.md

  (c) the defendant gave Cip the quotations for the Azimut 100 yachts, which were stated to be subject to the T&C.

 52     However, I do not accept this submission.
-In _R1 International Pte Ltd v Lonstroff AG_ [2015] 1 SLR 521, Menon CJ, delivering the CA’s grounds of decision, made the following observations on the incorporation of terms into contracts at [51]:
+In _R1 International Pte Ltd v Lonstroff AG_ <span class="citation">[2015] 1 SLR 521</span>, Menon CJ, delivering the CA’s grounds of decision, made the following observations on the incorporation of terms into contracts at [51]:

  First, the law adopts an objective approach towards questions of contractual formation and the incorporation of terms.
 Put another way, the question of ... whether the terms of the second Contract Note had been incorporated into the Second Supply Contract turned on ascertaining the parties’ objective intentions gleaned from their correspondence and conduct in light of the relevant background as disclosed by the evidence.
 The relevant background includes the industry in which the parties are in, the character of the document which contains the terms in question as well as the course of dealings between the parties ... [emphasis added]

-As authority for the final italicised proposition in the extract above, the CA cited _ABB Holdings Pte Ltd and others v Sher Hock Guan Charles_ [2009] 4 SLR(R) 111, where Prakash J (as she then was) stated the following proposition at [24]:
+As authority for the final italicised proposition in the extract above, the CA cited _ABB Holdings Pte Ltd and others v Sher Hock Guan Charles_ <span class="citation">[2009] 4 SLR(R) 111</span>, where Prakash J (as she then was) stated the following proposition at [24]:

  ... (c) where it is a matter of inferring the contractual intention, the “ character of the document ” and the relevant part of it and whether it is “ apt to form part of the contract ” are central to